heremaps/gluecodium/docs/naming_conventions.md

 * Property setter names are prefixed with `set`.

 ### Method overloads ambiguity resolution
-Arrays and Maps defined in FIDL definition are generated as List<> and Map<> generics in Java respectively.
+Arrays and Maps defined in IDL definition are generated as List<> and Map<> generics in Java respectively.
 Since Java language applies type erasure to its generics, declaring two method overloads that differ only in the parameters of the generic (e.g. element type of the array) leads to a compile-time error.
 This can be resolved manually at LimeIDL level by specifying alternative